Semolina pudding: Hungary

 Hungarians call this dish tejbegríz or tejbedara, meaning "semolina in milk".
 Usually cooked with a generous amount of sugar, some butter, and a pinch of salt.
 It is served warm either plain or sprinkled with cocoa powder, cinnamon sugar, sometimes with fresh or canned fruits, jam, vanilla, choco bits; modern additions include ice cream, whipped cream, brown sugar, maple syrup, candied fruit, granola, pumpkin seeds etc. A similar but much thicker pudding-like product, precooked and packaged as a store-bought convenience food, is marketed under the name grízpuding (mirror translation for semolina pudding).

 Lithuania

 In Lithuania, this dish is called manų košė.
 Usually, it is cooked in a mixture of water, milk and sugar, and is always served warm, with a topping of cinnamon and sugar, or sometimes jam.

+Levant

+In the Levant, semolina pudding is used as a ingredient in making tamriyeh (تمرية), a dessert made by cutting rose-water flavored semolina pudding into squares, wrapping it in filo pastry, frying it, and topping it with powdered sugar and syrup.
+It is often associated with the city of Nablus, and is popular elsewhere, like Lebanon and Egypt.

+Palestine

+Khabeesa (خبيصة) is a traditional semolina pudding made using grape juice that is mixed with semolina flour and flavored with seeds, it is popular in the city of Hebron, in the West Bank.

 Syria

-This dish is well known in Damascus and Aleppo (as well as other parts of Syria) as Mamonia.
+This dish is well known in Damascus and Aleppo (as well as other parts of Syria) as Mamonia (مأمونية), it is thought to have been named after Caliph al-Ma'mun, who ruled over medieval Syria.
 It is prepared by adding butter-toasted semolina into boiling water that is mixed with sugar and sometimes cinnamon pieces.
 It is then served with a variety of toppings including but not limited to white cheese, cinnamon powder and pistachios.

+Lebanon

+In Lebanon, semolina pudding is used as a component in making Layali Lubnan, where a layer of rose water-flavored semolina pudding is topped with a layer of qishta, and then various toppings like nuts and qatir.